refresh-bio/vclust/README.md

 ## 2. Installation

-To install Vclust you can compile dependencies from source or download statically compiled binaries.
+To install Vclust you can compile dependencies (requires MAKE and g++ version 11 or higher) from source or download statically compiled binaries.

 ### Option 1: Compile from source